 Strategic AI risks: technology maturity and macroeconomics

-Understanding AI risks requires looking first at the strategic forces shaping adoption.
-Firms must establish clear objectives for AI’s capabilities as a technology, resisting the fear of missing out and looking for opportunities offering genuine return on investment.
-At the same time, market analysts are warning of an potential ‘AI bubble’ driven by financial links between model providers and hardware suppliers, ambitious infrastructure promises, and growing market concentration.
+Firms must establish clear objectives for AI’s capabilities as a technology, resist the fear of missing out, and seek opportunities offering a genuine return on investment.
+At the same time, market analysts are warning of a potential “AI bubble” driven by financial links between model providers and hardware suppliers, ambitious infrastructure promises, and growing market concentration.
 These factors call for a more cautious investment approach.
-Mitigating these external risks suggests:
+Mitigation of these external risks suggests:

-- diversifying AI providers to avoid a single point of failure;
+• Diversifying AI providers to avoid a single point of failure;

-- considering building internal AI capabilities to reduce external dependencies.
+• Considering building internal AI capabilities to reduce external dependencies.

 The AI risk management cycle

 When deploying AI internally, a firm’s objective is to maximise benefits while maintaining robust risk controls.
-This requires a cyclical risk management process comprising the following steps :
+This requires a cyclical risk management process comprising the following steps:

-- Find: Proactively identify potential AI risks.
+• Find: Proactively identify potential AI risks.

-- Understand: Assess the likelihood and consequences of these risks materialising.
+• Understand: Assess the likelihood and consequences of these risks materialising.

-- Act: Implement risk treatment or avoidance strategies.
+• Act: Implement risk treatment or avoidance strategies.

-- Monitor: Continuously assess the adequacy of AI risk controls and ensure appropriate board oversight.
+• Monitor: Continuously assess the adequacy of AI risk controls and ensure appropriate board oversight.

 Each phase of the risk management cycle depends on a firm’s ability to identify specific AI-related risks across its activities.
 The following section outlines some practical resources reporting examples of AI risk.